Sodium citrate

 The three forms of salt are collectively known by the E number E331.

 Applications

 Food

 Sodium citrates are used as acidity regulators in food and drinks, and also as emulsifiers for oils.
-They enable cheeses to melt without becoming greasy.
-It reduces the acidity of food as well.
+They enable cheeses to melt without becoming greasy and also reduce the acidity of food.
+They are generally considered safe and are designated GRAS by the FDA.

 Blood clotting inhibitor

-Sodium citrate is used to prevent donated blood from clotting in storage.
-It is also used in a laboratory, before an operation, to determine whether a person's blood is too thick and might cause a blood clot, or if the blood is too thin to safely operate.
+Sodium citrate is used to prevent donated blood from clotting in storage, and can also be used as an additive for apheresis to prevent clots forming in the tubes of the machine.
+By binding with calcium ions in the blood it prevents the process of coagulation.
+It is also used as an anticoagulant for laboratory testing, in that blood samples are collected into sodium citrate-containing tubes for tests such as the PT (INR), APTT, and fibrinogen levels.
 Sodium citrate is used in medical contexts as an alkalinizing agent in place of sodium bicarbonate, to neutralize excess acid in the blood and urine.

 Metabolic acidosis

 It has applications for the treatment of metabolic acidosis and chronic kidney disease.

 Ferrous nanoparticles

-Along with oleic acid sodium citrate may be used in the synthesis of magnetic Fe3O4 nanoparticles coatings.
+Along with oleic acid, sodium citrate may be used in the synthesis of magnetic Fe3O4 nanoparticle coatings.